Hedius/BF4StatusBot/README.md

 ![Player Count](https://i.imgur.com/nkDYLh7.png "Player Count")
 ![Current Map](https://imgur.com/tQ2HCAN.png "Current Map")

-This project is a fork of Potato's bot.

 The bot may be run within a container, in a venv, or directly on a host.